hnjw-png/battleships/README.md

-# Welcome to Battleships!
+# Welcome to Battleships for 1 player!

 ## Instructions and information:

-Here you will experience a simple game of battleships, using python, and stored in a run.py.
+Here you will play a simple logical game of battleships, using python, and stored in a run.py.
 The game will consist of a instructions and then ask for the name of player.
 There after there will be a board, with 7 rows and 7 columns.
+Thereafter the player will be asked to choose a row number and a column number.
-The general rules of battleships apply, is to hit both battleships within 12 turns.
+The general rules of battleships apply, is to hit all battleships within 12 turns, to win the game.
-There wil be five ships to find, and eight turns to find them.
+There wil be 5 ships to find, and 12 turns to find them.
 The game will keep track on how many ships have been found.
+The game will automatically end if the player does not find all ships within 12 turns.
+Again there will be prompts throughout the game to keep the player on track.
-Its a challenging game
+Its a challenging game for one player, a game of guessing and chance.

+## User Goals

+* The user should be able to play a one player game, the user should be able to keep track of their own guesses and amount of turns.
+The game will continously give prompts after turns to tell the user how they are doing and what to do.

+* The board will appear again after each guess, it wil be updated with the users guesses.
+The board reappaering each time, improves the user experience.

 ## Responsiveness

+# Features and Data Models

 ## Instructions and Hello prompt